LaunchCodeEducation/lchs/src/chapters/how-to-code/comments.rst

    <iframe height="650px" width="100%" src="https://repl.it/@launchcode/LCHS-Comments?lite=true" scrolling="no" frameborder="yes" allowtransparency="true"></iframe>

 Notice that when you run the program, it still prints the phrase ``Hello, World``, but none of the comments appear.
-Also notice the blank lines left in the code also ignored by the compiler.
+Also, notice the compiler ignores the blank lines left in the code.

 Comments and blank lines make your programs much easier for humans to read.
 Use them often!